CSRD for Financial Firms: What SFDR Users Need to Know

 ---

-Q4 2026 — Integration and iXBRL tagging.
+Before publication in 2028 — Integration and iXBRL tagging.
 Work with annual report team to integrate sustainability statement.
-Begin XBRL tagging if your reporting system supports it (ESAP submission from 2028, but early adoption is possible).
+Begin XBRL tagging if your reporting system supports it (ESAP submission from 2028).

 ---